rkuo2000/NPCpy/README.md

 Welcome to `npcpy`, the python library for the NPC Toolkit and the home of the core command-line programs that make up the NPC Shell (`npcsh`).

 `npcpy` is an agent-based framework designed to easily integrate AI models into one's daily workflow and it does this by providing users with a variety of interfaces through which they can use, test, and explore the capabilities of AI models, agents, and agent systems.
-These include the following:

 <p align="center">
   <a href= "https://github.com/cagostino/npcpy/blob/main/docs/npcpy.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc-python.png" alt="npc-python logo" width=250></a>
 </p>

-- `npcpy`: an extensible python library with convenient methods for getting LLM responses, loading data, creating agents, and implementing agentic capabilities in new custom systems.
 Here is an example for getting responses for a particular agent:

 ```